BananaAccounting/Germany/EÜRDossier/Readme.md

 **3. Guide/ Content for German users (presentation of product)** and
 **4. Considerations for promoting Banana in Germany (without paying for ads)**

-Each folder contains a readme presenting the current working status for the project branch, with
+Each folder contains a readme presenting a refined roadmap for the project branch, with

-* what has been done so far
+* the current working status/ what has been done so far
 * description/ documentation of delivered items
 * discussion issues